 Regardless of how big a change it is, the new design is intended to make navigation easier and it brings with it many of the controls that iOS and iPadOS users will be familiar with including a new Control Centre, changes to Notification Centre, and changes to app interfaces, which we will look at in more detail next.

 The changes don't stop with the icons in the dock, you'll also see full-height sidebars and changes to the toolbar in apps, which Apple says will give apps a cleaner look.

 There will be a uniform shape for app icons and more consistency with their iOS and iPad counterparts.

 This was actually one of our most desired changes for macOS.
 The Control Centre makes it super easy to control our iPhones and iPad and bringing similar functionality to the Mac will be welcome.

 You'll be able to customise Control Centre - which will live in the menu bar - and take advantage of quick access to popular controls such as Wi-Fi and Bluetooth settings, playing music, controlling Dark Mode and more.

 Notification Centre is also getting some attention.
 It will bring more interactive notifications and redesigned widgets.
 You'll be able to see all your notifications and widgets together, with Notifications grouped by app and many interactive.
 So you could play a podcast episode straight from the Notification itself.

 Widgets will be available in a choice of three sizes so you can pick the one that suits you.

-Apple has been moving of apps over the the Mac from iPadOS using Catalyst, its set of frameworks that makes transitioning apps easy.
-With Catalina we gained Music, Podcasts and TV.
-This time we Safari, Messages, and Maps are getting the Catalyst treatment.
-We’ll run through each below.
+In recent years Apple has been moving apps over to the Mac from iPadOS using Catalyst, its set of frameworks that makes transitioning apps easy.
+Thanks to Catalyst, in Catalina we gained Music, Podcasts and TV apps.
+This time Safari, Messages, and Maps are getting the Catalyst treatment.
+We'll run through each below.